TazE-scripts/HideCrafter/README.md

 - **Bank items**: Needle, threads, and leather (best if no scroll needed)

 ## Purpose
-The script was created to address the limitations of the previous `wasp_combiner` script, offering a dedicated solution for hide crafting with improved xp rates and usability.
+This script has been developed to fill the void left by `wasp_combiner`, emphasizing straightforward hide crafting to improve xp rates and ease of use.

 ## Installation
 *Note*: Replace `USERNAME` with your Windows username in the file paths.